How to Install Jenkins on Ubuntu

 Conclusion

-You should now have a working installation of Jenkins on your Ubuntu 22.04 system.
-Next, discover how to setup Jenkins on a Kubernetes cluster.
-If you are using a different distribution of Linux, we also have a guide on how to install Jenkins od Debian 10, and how to install Jenkins on CentOS.
+Next, discover how to set up Jenkins on a Kubernetes cluster.
+If you are using a different Linux distribution, follow our guide on how to install Jenkins on Debian 10, and how to install Jenkins on CentOS and Rocky Linux.

 Was this article helpful?